Food Pantry

 PROGRAM ELIGIBILITY REQUIREMENTS:

-ANTI-DISCRIMINATION POLICY – The Church respect and honors all people, regardless of age, color, creed, ethnicity, gender expression, marital status, military obligations, national origin (ancestry), physical appearance (height, weight, etc.), physical or mental ability (handicap), race, religion (or no religious beliefs), sex, sexual orientation, or veteran status.
+ANTI-DISCRIMINATION POLICY – The Church respect and honors all persons, regardless of age, color, creed, ethnicity, gender expression, marital status, military obligations, national origin (ancestry), physical appearance (height, weight, etc.), physical or mental ability (handicap), race, religion (or no religious beliefs), sex, sexual orientation, or veteran status.
 The Church does not discriminate in the distribution of goods and social services.
 If you believe you have experienced discrimination, speak with a program supervisor, or call the Minister at (785) 233-4241.

 CLIENT-TRACK – The Food Pantry does not participate in the Client-Track program in Topeka/Shawnee Co.